-I found myself lawfully committed to a psychiatric hospital for my own safety, and the same tape just kept playing on repeat in my head, over and over and over again; “How did I end up here?
+I found myself committed to a psychiatric hospital, and the same tape just kept playing on repeat in my head, over and over and over again; “How did I end up here?
 How did I let things get so bad?”

 I don’t remember a lot about that hospital stay aside from the intense withdrawals, but I do remember the internal battle going on inside of me.
 I wanted nothing more than to just die; to just be done with all the pain.
 But at the same time, wanting to live so badly.
 For my daughter especially, but for the first time, myself too.

-And although my husband was grateful that I was found alive, he was very angry too; and rightfully so.
-So I understood why he wasn’t planning any visits to the hospital this time.
+Although my husband was grateful that I was found alive, he was very angry too; and rightfully so.
+I understood why he wasn’t planning any visits to the hospital this time.
 This time, he realized, I needed to do it for myself.
 He understood it would take time…and he gave me that.
 I am so grateful to him too.

 “Please don’t leave me here…”

 A nurse walked in a few minutes later, and I was still standing stationary at the foot of my bed staring down at my clothes in silence.
-He told me that I could join the group if I wanted to.
-And I don’t know what made me do it, but I did.
+He told me that I could join the group therapy session if I wanted to.

 She pulled out her laptop and said she was going to play some songs for the next 20 minutes and wanted us to close our eyes and when the music stopped playing we would discuss as a group what emotions we were feeling.

 I remember thinking, “Look lady, I don’t need you to tell me what I am feeling.
 I don’t need music either.
 I feel like shit!
 Worthless!
 Hopeless!
 Listening to music isn’t going to change that.
-So play your little songs and let’s get this over with.”
+So let’s just get this over with.”

-I honestly don’t remember what songs she played for us, except for one, and with my head rested back against the wall behind me, and my knees pulled tight to my chest, I suddenly felt the warmth of tears as they began streaming down my face.
+I honestly don’t remember what songs she played for us, except for one, and with my head rested back against the wall behind me, and my knees pulled tight to my chest, I suddenly felt the warmth of tears on my face.